 Born deaf of deaf parents, Bernard Bragg has won international renown as an actor, director, playwright, and lecturer.
 Lessons in Laughter recounts in stories that are humorous, painful, touching, and outrageous, the growth of his dream of using the beauty of sign language to act.
 He starred in his own television show “The Quiet Man,” helped found The National Theatre of the Deaf, and traveled worldwide to teach his acting methods.

-Bernard Bragg is former Artist-in-Residence at Gallaudet University, and continues to perform and teach worldwide.
+Bernard Bragg, former artist-in-residence at Gallaudet University, continues to perform and teach worldwide.

-Eugene Bergman, former associate professor of English at Gallaudet University, is now retired.
+Eugene Bergman is a former associate professor of English at Gallaudet University.

 Print Edition: ISBN 978-1-56368-139-4, 6 x 9 paperback, 237 pages, photographs

 To order by mail, print our Order Form or call: